mcollu/scube/docs/source/sec_installation.rst

 -------
 After installation, you can run a quick check to verify the correct installation.

-1. Open a conda prompt (miniforge prompt, for example), navigate to the folder ``scube/tests/output``
+1. Open a conda prompt (miniforge prompt, for example), navigate to the folder ``scube\tests``
 2. Run the following command

 .. code:: bash

    python test_ALL.py

-This runs a demonstration of a series of typical wind turbine analyses and writes results into the ``scube/tests`` folder.
+This runs a demonstration of a series of typical wind turbine analyses and writes results into the ``scube\tests\output`` folder.
 In the miniforge prompt command window, the following should appear (multiple times, once for each analysis).
 N.B.
 Some WEIS "Warnings" may appear.
 There are not critical.